 Most individuals with coronary artery disease fulfill the imaging requirement by having an angiogram showing a partial "occlusion," or blockage, in a main artery (for example, right coronary artery, left anterior descending artery, or circumflex artery) that is at least a certain percentage (for example, 70%) blocked.
 For details on the exact requirements, see our article on getting disability benefits for coronary artery disease.

 An easy way to apply for Social Security disability benefits is to file your claim online at www.ssa.gov/applyfordisability.
 You may also file a claim over the phone by contacting Social Security at 800-772-1213, but be prepared for long wait times.
 For more information, please see our article about applying for Social Security disability benefits.

-If you have questions or you'd like help with your application, click for a free case evaluation with a legal professional to determine if your symptoms qualify for benefits.
+If you have questions or you'd like help with your application, you can try to get a free phone consultation with a disability lawyer or advocate to evaluate if your symptoms qualify for benefits.
 Disability representatives collect a one-time fee only if you win benefits (for a maximum of 25% of your backpay).

 Updated December 30, 2021